About the Community Food Bank in Grand Junction

 The Community Food Bank began operations in 1978 in the basement of a Grand Junction Presbyterian Church.
 Over the course of 40+ years, the locations and partnerships have changed, expanded and evolved, but the core mission has remained the same throughout the years: to provide emergency food boxes to any and all hungry Mesa County individuals and families, without exclusion, while maintaining or enhancing client dignity.

 The Emergency Food Program effort is the primary program of Community Food Bank.
 Using a just-in-time order process, the Emergency Food Program provides nutritious food items, assembled upon request and based on the size of the family.
 Any current resident of Mesa County is eligible to receive a food box.
-Clients may receive up to nine food boxes per year.
-Residents of Mesa County are eligible to access the centrally located site of Community Food Bank all weekdays except Wednesday between the hours of 11:00 am and 2:00 pm.
+Clients may receive up to nine food boxes per year (twelve if over age 60).
+Residents of Mesa County are eligible to access the centrally located site of Community Food Bank all weekdays (except Wednesday) during the hours of operation listed at the bottom of this page.

 The mission of the Community Food Bank is to provide an emergency supply of nutritious food to Mesa County individuals and families in crisis.